ramaalshaban/librarymanagementsystem-cataloginventory-service/docs/service-design.md

 - **Current Session Info:** `/currentuser`
 - **Favicon:** `/favicon.ico`

-The service uses a **PostgreSQL** database for data storage, with the database name set to `librarymanagementsystem-cataloginventory-service`.
+The service uses a **MongoDB** database for data storage, with the database name set to `librarymanagementsystem-cataloginventory-service`.

 This service is accessible via the following environment-specific URLs: